Our Non League Days

 Involved in a collision with a lorry on the day of Posh’s FA Cup 2nd replay against Colchester Utd in 1961, Dennis suffered a dislocated shoulder and broken leg.
 Although he recovered from these injuries he never regained the form he showed before the accident.

-In total Dennis made 205 Midland League, 68 Football League and 33 FA Cup appearances for the Posh, scoring an amazing 171 Midland League, 29 Football League, 31 FA Cup goals and 2 FL Cup goals.
+In total Dennis made 205 Midland League, 68 Football League, 33 FA Cup and 2 FL Cup appearances for the Posh, scoring an amazing 171 Midland League, 29 Football League and 31 FA Cup goals.

 Did you know: Dennis left Posh for Bedford Town in July 1963 for £1,500.00.